General Landscape Uses:

 A typical but somewhat rare element of coastal rock barrens in the Florida Keys.

-Available at All Native Garden Center and Plant Nursery
+Native plant nurseries.
+Available in Fort Myers at All Native Garden Center

 Medium mound-like shrub, sometimes becoming vinelike.